jkauffman1/blind_pin_server/README.md

 `mkdir pinsdir`

 ## Run the docker image (requires the previous steps)

+To persist the pin data mount a volume into the `/pins` directory.

+To persist the server private key mount a file at `/server_private_key.key`.

 `docker run -v $PWD/server_private_key.key:/server_private_key.key -v $PWD/pinsdir:/pins -p 8096:8096 dockerized_pinserver`